Orange County Age Discrimination Lawyer

 What Is Age Discrimination?

 State and federal law prohibit employers from discriminating and harassing employees based on age relating to any condition, term, or privilege of employment.
-This includes hiring, compensation, benefits, promotion, job assignments, training, apprenticeships, firing, and layoffs.
+This includes hiring, compensation, benefits, promotion opportunities, job assignments, training, apprenticeships, firing, and layoffs.

 Age discrimination in the workplace can take many forms.
 Examples include: